 Causes Of Honda Accord Oil Burning

-Honda Accord oil-burning may be caused by a number of factors, but the most common is worn valve seals and leaking injectors.
+Honda Accord oil-burning may be caused by a number of factors, but the most common are worn valve seals and leaking injectors.
 If your engine starts to smoke or produce thick black smoke from the exhaust, it’s probably time for a tune-up and/or replacement parts.

 Driving habits can also contribute to oil burning on Hondas – driving too aggressively or accelerating suddenly can cause more wear on critical components like valves and pistons.